-- These cookies are required to use the site/platform and all the functionality therein; without these key services, will not work.
-Please note that the cookies defined here do not remember where you have been on the internet nor do they act as a tool for any marketing advertising at a later stage.
+- These cookies are required to use the site/platform and all the functionality therein; without these key services, the sites will not work.
+Please note that the cookies defined here do not remember where you have been on the internet.

 Performance and Analysis

 - These cookies collect information on how you use the site/platform and allow us to analyse page visits, errors and user flow through our sites.
 These cookies are collected anonymously and essentially they act as statistical measures in order to inform strategical decisions to be made on the User Interface and to features/functionality of the sites.